Despite all the information about avalanche beacons on BeaconReviews.com, when you really get down to it, avalanche transceivers do only two things:

 And even if you are willing to accept the above limitations, understand that neither of the currently available apps provide any directional or distance information—only signal strength.
 In other words, the apps can't tell you whether you should go left or right, only whether the victim's signal is getting stronger or weaker.

-Here's a look at the two apps that are currently available (we're hoping the list doesn't grow...).
+Here's a look at a few apps that are currently available (we're hoping the list doesn't grow...).

 Another phone-based app, iSis, has been released. iSis has a creative approach.
 First, it can use your trajectory (presumably a fall) to send text alerts to your predesignated friends or to a rescue group (e.g., the ski patrol).
 The search is done using a combination of GPS, Wi-Fi (up to 1000 meters), and Bluetooth (up to 45 meters).